 Benefits of Air Frying vs. Traditional Frying

 Air fryers can offer you low-fat meals with easy clean-up that you just can’t get with a traditional fryer.
 Because an air fryer uses hot-air circulation to fry food, there’s no messy oil to clean-up once you’ve finished cooking.
-Air fryers don’t have that heavy fried smell associated with them either, since that’s the smell of food dissolved in oil.
+These highly rated kitchen appliances don’t have that heavy fried smell associated with them either, since that’s the smell of food dissolved in oil.
 If you have a dish that requires multiple fried components, you can cook these items together instead of needing to prepare them individually.
 This saves you time since food doesn’t have to be cooked separately.

 Best of all, the health benefits of eating air fried food are undeniable.
 It’s estimated that air frying food reduces the amount of fat by up to 80%, depending on the recipe and food you are cooking.
 Air frying can be the key to helping you lose weight if you’re a lover of fried food since you won’t have to give up your favorite fried foods.
 Air frying tends to be faster than traditional frying too, since you don’t have to wait for a big vat of oil to heat up before you can begin the cooking process.